Karthik150502-2/resizify-images/README.md

-## Part IV - Cloning the repo from Github and Steps to create a branches and and Pull Requests using Graphite locally.
+## Part IV - Cloning the repo from Github and Steps to create branches and Pull Requests using Graphite locally.

 ### Steps